Cyber4egis/startwithHTB/RDP-setup-cloud.md

 ## Remote Desktop for Linux
 1. Install __Itopa__ flatpak.
 This simplest way of doing this is through the software manager.

-2. Download the RDP file that will be given to you for the workshop.
+2. Download the RDP file that will be given to you during the workshop.
 Select open with itopia if prompted:

 ![openwith](/assets_/openwith.png)